lukso-network/docs/docs/standards/LSP6-KeyManager.md

 An [ERC725Account](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-0-ERC725Account.md) on its own comes with limited usability.
 Since it is an **owned contract**, only the Account's owner can write data into it, or use it to interact with other smart contracts.

 Here comes the Key Manager.
-It is a smart contract that controls an ERC725Account by becoming its new owner.
+It is a smart contract that controls an ERC725Account, acting as its new owner.
 It then functions as a gateway for an ERC725Account.

-The idea is to give [permissions](#types-of-permissions) to other addresses, like Externally Owned Accounts (EOA) or smart contracts, so they can act on an **ERC725Account** through the Key Manager.
-When these addresses try to interact with the Account contract, the Key Manager will allow or restrict access based on these previously set permissions.
+The idea is to give [permissions](#types-of-permissions) to any `address`, like Externally Owned Accounts (EOA) or smart contracts.
+These can then interact with an **ERC725Account** through the Key Manager.
+On each interaction, the Key Manager will allow or restrict access, based on the permissions set for the calling `address`.

-:x: **Without a Key Manager**, only the ERC725Account's owner can use its Account.
+:x: &nbsp; **Without a Key Manager**, only the ERC725Account's owner can use its Account.

-:white_check_mark: **With a Key Manager** attached to an ERC725Account, other addresses (EOAs or contracts) can use an Account on behalf of its owner.
+:white_check_mark: &nbsp; **With a Key Manager** attached to an ERC725Account, other addresses (EOAs or contracts) can use an Account on behalf of its owner.

-Permissions for a specific `address` are stored inside the ERC725Account contract storage, under specific keys listed in the table below. ([See LSP6 for more details](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-6-KeyManager.md#erc725y-keys))
+Permissions for an `address` are stored inside the key-value store of the ERC725Account contract, under specific keys listed below.

 | Permission Type                                                                                                                         | Key                                     |
 | --------------------------------------------------------------------------------------------------------------------------------------- | :-------------------------------------- |